Convergence and stationary distribution of Elo rating systems: Introduction

 \subsection{Plan of the paper}

 The remainder of this article is structured as follows.
-In Section \ref{sec:Elo_process} we study some mathematical properties of the Elo process $(X_t)_{t\in\NN}$, especially for large $t$.
-Section \ref{sec:stationary} is devoted to the existence and properties to the stationary distribution $\pi$.
-In Section \ref{sec:numerics} we present some Monte Carlo simulations that illustrate relevant features of $\pi$.
-Finally, in Section \ref{sec:conclusion} we provide some concluding remarks and mention some possible lines of future research.
+In Section \ref{sec:Elo_process}, we study some mathematical properties of the Elo process $(X_t)_{t\in\NN}$, especially for large $t$.
+Section \ref{sec:convergence_stationary} is devoted to the convergence of the process to its stationary distribution $\pi$.
+We study some of the properties of $\pi$ in Section \ref{sec:properties_stationary}.
+In Section \ref{sec:numerics}, we present some Monte Carlo simulations that illustrate relevant features of $\pi$.
+Finally, in Section \ref{sec:conclusion}, we provide some concluding remarks and mention possible lines of future research.

+For the reader's convenience, let us mention our overall strategy and the dependence structure among the main results: \begin{itemize} \item Our main tools are an explicit estimate for the natural coupling (Lemma \ref{lem:coupling_non_increasing}) and a Foster--Lyapunov drift condition (Lemmas \ref{lem:Ex<-delta} and \ref{lem:Foster-Lyapunov-drift}).